 Suggestions on some ways to detox can be found here.
 We also like this gentle and effective detoxification protocol.

-It’s time to dramatically limit your exposure to glyphosate.
+It’s time to dramatically limit our exposure to glyphosate

 Eat real, whole, fresh foods and buy only organic.